 If you spill liquid on your suede item, pat the area with a clean cloth or towel and then apply a layer of corn meal or talcum powder.
 Let it set overnight, and then brush the suede the following day with a suede brush to remove the dried powder.

 Approach dried stains, like dirt, a little differently.
 For a quick fix, rub off dirt with a kneaded eraser or an emery board.
 For heavier stains, blot the stain using a small amount of white vinegar and a clean towel.
 Repeat for as long as necessary until you see your stain disappear.
 This is a great way to get rid of both water and salt stains.

 Use a Toothbrush

 Should your suede begin to look tired and flattened, scrub it with a clean toothbrush or terrycloth towel.
 If it’s really in bad shape, hold your shoe above steam—even from a teakettle—for a few seconds, and then brush it.

-This might seem counterintuitive, but you don’t want to start cleaning suede with water, which can affect both the color and texture of suede.
+This might seem counterintuitive, but don’t try to clean suede with water alone, which can affect both the color and texture of suede.